-Together we support people and their families across Forth Valley, Cumbernauld and Kilsyth living with life-limiting conditions to live and die well.
+Together we support people and families across Forth Valley, Cumbernauld and Kilsyth living with serious illness to live well, die well and make every moment count.

 80% of patients are cared for out with the Hospice building, as is their wish.